reactjs/react.dev/src/content/reference/react/use-client.md

 ### Serializable types returned by Server Components {/*serializable-types*/}

-As in any React app, parent Components pass data to child components.
+As in any React app, parent Components pass data to child Components.
 As they are rendered in different environments, passing data from a Server Component to a Client Component requires extra consideration.

 Prop values passed from a Server Component to Client Component must be serializable.